Proof of Concept in Software Development: What, When, and Why Your Startup Needs It

 What is Proof of Concept in Software Development

-In software development, a Proof of Concept (PoC) is the process of software concept verification before you actually start investing in full-cycle software development.
-It is the pre-initial stage of software development, where you find out if the idea is market-relevant and is in demand.
+In software development, a Proof of Concept (PoC) is the process of verifying a software concept before you actually start investing in full-cycle software development.
+It's the initial pre-development stage where you determine if the idea is relevant to the market and in demand.

-Proof of Concept serves to determine the project’s vision, technical feasibility, user acceptance, and potential risks before the development process starts.
-In software development, PoC usually includes a small-scale exercise that verifies the development possibility and proper functioning before prototyping.
+A Proof of Concept helps to establish the project's vision, technical feasibility, user acceptance, and potential risks before the development process even begins.
+Typically, a PoC involves a small-scale exercise that confirms the possibility of development and proper functionality before any prototyping takes place.

 When you Need Proof of Concept